vikramaditya234/vikramaditya234.github.io/_posts/2018-02-16-bash-commands.md

 > $ curl -I http://www.example.com/

 #### Sum of columns
-Get sum of columns in file or from command
+Get sum of columns from command
 `<cmd> | paste -sd+ - | bc`

+Get sum of columns in a file
 `paste -sd <file> | bc`

 #### Get column from input (split by delimiter)